A nebulizer is a type of breathing machine that lets you inhale medicated vapors.

 They’re especially helpful for younger age groups who may have difficulty using handheld inhalers.

 You can’t get a nebulizer without a prescription.
-Talk to your healthcare provider if you or a loved one has a persistent cough that could possibly be remedied with nebulizer treatments.
+Talk with a healthcare professional if you or a loved one has a persistent cough that could be remedied with nebulizer treatments.

-Keep reading to learn more about the benefits and potential drawbacks of these breathing machines.
+Keep reading to learn more about these breathing machines’ benefits and potential drawbacks.

 Coughing is a symptom — not a condition.
-Your body uses coughing as a way to respond to lung or throat irritants.
+Your body uses coughing to respond to lung or throat irritants.

 A cough may be caused by a variety of short-term and long-term conditions, including: